jlamsens/opensysadmins/docs/howtos/access-cisco-device-rommon/index.md

 ### Break sequence

 === "Step1"
-    Verify if the break sequence mechanism is enabled or not.
+    - If you have access to a working IOS, verify if the break sequence mechanism is enabled or not.
 If not, enable it.
+    - If you do not have access to a working IOS, you can only "try" if the break sequence works.
+If not, you have to use the "cold start" method.

     ``` title='' hl_lines="1 6"
     Switch#show boot | include Break